harvardnlp/sent-conv-torch/README.md

 ### Parameters

-The following parameters are allowed by the code.
+The following parameters are allowed by the torch code.
   * `cudnn`: Use GPUs if set to 1, otherwise set to 0
   * `num_epochs`: Number of training epochs.
   * `model_type`: Model architecture, as described above.
 Options: rand, static, nonstatic, multichannel